4 February 2020

-How businesses that hold or seek authorisations for GM food or feed or animal feed additives, or export animal feed to the EU, will be affected if there is a no-deal Brexit
+How businesses that hold or seek authorisations for GM food or feed or animal feed additives, or export animal feed to the EU, will be affected from January 2021

-The following businesses should prepare for the rules and processes that will apply if the UK leaves the EU with no deal:
+The following businesses should prepare for the rules and processes that will apply from 1 January 2021:

 - those holding or seeking authorisations for genetically modified (GM) food or feed